 Opossums are not generally aggressive or vicious but have been known to attack humans.
 Opossums will fight back if they have to defend themselves and will attack to protect their young.

-I wanted to find out more about how dangerous opossums are, and if you would like to know, there is some great information below.
+I wanted to learn more about how dangerous opossums are, and if you would like to know, there is some great information below.

 Are Opossums Dangerous To Humans?

-Opossums can grow up to a medium dog’s size and have claws that can open the most robust skins.
+Opossums can grow into medium-sized dogs with claws that can open the most robust skins.
 They also have about 50 sharp teeth.

 Opossums will growl, hiss, and open their mouth showing their teeth to ward off predators and humans, but very rarely will they attack or bite.

-There are two lines of defense for an opossum when confronted by a human.
+When confronted by a human, there are two lines of defense for an opossum.
 They will rarely attack, or they will play dead to avoid confrontation.

-The opossum has an instinct to act dead when standing against humans or other animals.
+The opossum has the instinct to act dead when standing against humans or other animals.
 The prone position can last up to an hour from just a few minutes.
-Research has shown that this is a reflex action originating in the opossum’s brain.
+Research has shown that this reflex action originates in the opossum’s brain.

-Another trick that the opossum will use as an additional warning while playing dead is that they secrete a green fluid from their anal glands.
-This repulsive smell will drive away humans and predators alike and smells like a rotten or dead animal.
+Another trick the opossum will use as an additional warning while playing dead is that they secrete a green fluid from its anal glands.
+This repulsive smell will drive away humans and predators and smells like a rotten or dead animal.

-Another tactic that the opossum uses to its advantage is to drool when playing dead.
+Another tactic the opossum uses to its advantage is drooling when playing dead.
 This drool gives the impression that the animal has rabies.

-Opossums have nails that they can claw with, but they are easily ripped out, so it is doubtful that they will use them, even in self-defense.
+Opossums have nails that they can claw with but are easily ripped out, so it is doubtful that they will use them, even in self-defense.
 The hands of an opossum are very delicate, so they play dead rather than risking their hands.

 Do Opossums Carry Fatal Diseases?

 Opossums have been known to transmit salmonella, and this bacterial disease has been known to cause hospitalizations and death in humans.
-Most people, however, do not know that they have caught salmonella and recover without hospitalization or treatment.
+Most people do not see that they have caught salmonella and recovered without hospitalization or treatment.

-Toxoplasmosis is a foodborne illness within the United States and is a leady cause of death.
+Toxoplasmosis is a foodborne illness in the United States and is a leading cause of death.
 Millions of people within the United States carry the parasite.
-Still, few have the symptoms due to a good immune system that causes it from developing into any illness.
-In pregnant women or people with low immune systems, this can have very severe consequences.
+Still, few have the symptoms due to a sound immune system that causes it from developing into any illness.
+This can have severe consequences for pregnant women or people with low immune systems.

 Are Opossum Droppings Dangerous?

 As discussed above, opossums can carry several diseases.
-Opossums are also carriers of a bacterial disease called leptospirosis.
+Opossums are also carriers of a bacterial infection called leptospirosis.